turingschool/front-end-curriculum/lessons/module-1/arrays-loops.md

 <section class="call-to-action">
 ### Final Practice: Access and Update

 Start by forking [this repl.it](https://repl.it/@HannahHudson/IntroArrayPractice).
-Complete each exercise listed in the comments below the provided object literal.
+Complete each exercise listed in the comments below the provided array literal.
 Write the code with a given direction directly below it, and **do not delete code as you go**.
 </section>

 ### Dig Deeper